jlquinn/xbows-driver/doc/spec.md

 pattern.
 The specific command number doesn't appear to be fixed.
 This is just 0x01f8 bytes after the start.

-03001600 appears to be a prefix for the light frame key bitmap.
-I think the 0xffffffff ffffffff just has to be there as well.
+03001600 appears to be a prefix for an animation frame.
+It is followed by the animation mask key bitmap.
+I think the
+0xffffffff ffffffff just has to be there as well.

 I copied and modified the Calculator pattern to enable a single light at a